 Portable generators are great for all kinds of situations!
-Having the ability to make your own power when you’re camping, out in your RV, or during a power outage gives you a ton of capability that you otherwise wouldn’t have, but can you let your generator get wet?
+Having the ability to make your own power when you’re camping, out in your RV, or during a power outage gives you a ton of capability that you otherwise wouldn’t have.

 Let’s look at why you can’t use a generator when it’s wet.